DataDog/hiring-engineers/answers.md

         external: true
 ```

 Docker compose to the rescue...

 ![Docker Compose](https://i.imgur.com/GmdSD7s.png)

 I created a container for Postgres Database and I shared the same network with the Database Adminer image.
 Adminer (formerly phpMinAdmin) is a full-featured database management tool written in PHP.
-Conversely to phpMyAdmin, it consist of a single file ready to deploy to the target server.
+Conversely to phpMyAdmin, it consists of a single file ready to deploy to the target server.

 ![Adminer](https://i.imgur.com/U6rA3kM.png)

 This way I can quickly spin up other databases for testing and manage it from a central endpoint (localhost:8181 - I mapped a local port to the management port).

 ![local_machine](https://i.imgur.com/YgSmlRt.png)